 Interviewee:

 Break up [forth box].
-I think breakups bring a feeling of loneliness because you’re so gulfed, so consumed by someone else potentially, um sometimes you might have lived with that person, you might have not anymore, I think that, the feeling of the void that someone leaving leaves can make you feel lonelier than you probably are, cause, I was always just as lonely before any of my break ups occurred, well not lonely but I was always just as alone before any of my breakups occurred but when you break up you feel more lonelier after than you was before, even though you had the same amount of people around you so I can only assume that, that’s just your body doing that you’re biology doing, you’re getting used to something and when it’s taken away from you, you feeling extra like exposed to the experience of loneliness.
+I think breakups bring a feeling of loneliness because you’re so engulfed, so consumed by someone else potentially, um sometimes you might have lived with that person, you might have not anymore, I think that, the feeling of the void that someone leaving leaves can make you feel lonelier than you probably are, cause, I was always just as lonely before any of my break ups occurred, well not lonely but I was always just as alone before any of my breakups occurred but when you break up you feel more lonelier after than you was before, even though you had the same amount of people around you so I can only assume that, that’s just your body doing that you’re biologically doing, you’re getting used to something and when it’s taken away from you, you feeling extra like exposed to the experience of loneliness.
 Yea, it’s like, it highlights everything, I think, you probably feel lonelier for sort of different, I know some people a year after their break up they’re still feeling pretty lonely.
 So anyone can come in and potentially fill the void that the other person has left but they might not be appropriate but because the person doesn’t want to experience the feeling of loneliness, they might engage in it and overlook certain aspects of the person’s character because they stop them from feeling lonely and I’ve seen that a lot.
 I think, it’s important to go into a relationship with a lot self-worth and understanding cause otherwise when you come away from it you just won’t feel that great, really.
 It plays with your self-value in your relationships.
 You feel extremely lonely after that.

 Interviewer: